Chris McCandless: Death

 McCandless's final written journal entry, noted as "Day 107", simply read, "BEAUTIFUL BLUE BERRIES."
 Days 108 through 112 contained no words and were marked only with slashes, and on Day 113, there was no entry.
 The exact date and time of his death are unknown.
 Near the time of his death, McCandless took a picture of himself waving while holding a written note, which read:

 I HAVE HAD A HAPPY LIFE AND THANK THE LORD.
 GOODBYE AND MAY GOD BLESS ALL!

 On September 6, 1992, a hunter who was seeking shelter for the night discovered the converted bus that McCandless had been using.
 Upon entering, he found a body and notified police.
 State troopers later confirmed that it was McCandless' decomposing remains located inside a sleeping bag.

 Theories of starvation

 In his book Into the Wild (1996), Jon Krakauer proposes two factors that may have contributed to McCandless's death.

+Protein poisoning

+Krakauer wrote McCandless could have died of "rabbit starvation", officially known as protein poisoning, from over-relying on lean meat for nutrition.